thenewboston-blockchain/Bank/README.md

 ## Local Development (Docker edition)

-Run
+Run:
 ```
 docker-compose up # add -d to detach from donsole
 ```

-To run all tests
+To run all tests:
 ```
 docker-compose run app pytest
 # or